Congratulations!Joseph Wiley our Data Audit Specialist has become an ‘Engineer in Training’ (EIT).

 Public HousingWe are definitely ‘not doing business as usual’ but WWEC's focus is still to assist low income multifamily property owners in reducing greenhouse gases and find funding for capital improvements during this COVID pandemic.

-Erie Metropolitan Housing Authority in Sandusky, OH, finally received HUD Approval and we can now move into the construction stage of our project.
+Erie Metropolitan Housing Authority in Sandusky, OH, received HUD Approval and began the construction stage of the Phase II project on January 26, 2021.
 WWEC and EMHA are following strict COVID protocol during this $1.3 million energy efficiency project.
 As well as requiring all project workers to wear masks, hand sanitizers and gloves, WWEC contractors will be utilizing Reme Halo technologies to kill airborne viruses and bacteria while performing duties inside resident apartments.
 This will reduce the potential for the COVID virus to spread.
 WWEC will be replacing EMHA’s inefficient equipment with new furnaces; tankless hot water heaters; LED lighting; windows; rooftop HVAC systems; dishwashers; washing machines / dryers; water improvements; and boilers.
 The initial project has almost doubled the savings estimates by 80%.
 The savings from the combined phases are estimated at over $223,000 per year.

 We have just completed construction at the Michigan City Housing Authority after obtaining HUD approval for its EPC.
 WWEC completed an investment grade energy audit resulting in a project size approx. $1,104,854 with savings estimated at $222,909.
 The energy efficiency improvements included high-efficiency boilers / furnaces at some sites, carbon monoxide sensors, water improvements, LED lighting, resident / maintenance training, and measurement and verification.